 7. Connect Muzzle LED And Test

 The next stage is to solder the LED chips wires into the circuit.
 Solder the negative (black) wire to the negative terminal, seen on the left-hand side of the image below.
 Solder the positive (red) wire to the unconnected end of 100 ohm resistor that you added in step 5, as seen in the centre of the image below.

 Once you have made the connections, test the circuit by turning on the switch.
 If the LEDs illuminate, excellent work, you may now proceed to the next step.
 If it doesn’t work, this is the point to back-track and start fault finding.
 Check all connections that you have soldered so far.
 A digital multi-meter with probes is helpful for this.

 Now you need to glue the model together.
 Don’t forget to glue the hand back onto the grip of the gun if you cut that off earlier.
 Now attach the finished model to the base.
 I find the best way to do this is to put two small balls of modelling putty under the model’s feet, press it into the putty so it’s standing up, then wait for the putty to cure and harden before proceeding further.
 This helps to make sure the model is attached to the base in the correct pose and position before going on to hide the rest of the wires and connections.
 Any slack in the connecting wire should be curled up under the model on the base.

 Test the circuit again at this stage, just to make sure you haven’t accidentally damaged any of the connections.

-All my tutorials are entirely free; the only payment I really need is seeing everyone’s awesome LED armies on the battlefield!
-Having said that, if you found these tutorials useful and you’d like to buy me a coffee to say thank you (or help keep my supplied with LEDs and website fees so I can post even more tutorials) then please click the button above.
+All these tutorials are entirely free; the only payment I really need is seeing everyone’s awesome LED armies on the battlefield!
+Having said that, if you found these tutorials useful and you’d like to buy me a coffee to say thank you (or donate towards the website fees so I can continue to post tutorials on this ad-free website) then please click the button above.
 Thanks very much in advance!